Michael Aldrich: Career

 Although the Teleputer had been conceived for mass market home use, it was put into production for business use with the TV tuner removed.
 There was no consumer electronics market for it (at the time the consumer electronics market was just waking up to the VCR) but it was relatively easy to cost-justify the Teleputer for business networking.
 It was widely used in the UK and, because a Cyrillic version was made, in the then USSR.

-The Teleputer was often used with the Online Shopping systems.
-Most computer systems by their nature are transient but many of Aldrich's systems were transformative.
+The Teleputer was often used with the online shopping systems.
+Most computer systems by their nature are transient but a number of Aldrich's systems were transformative.
 A number were recorded for posterity and case studies have survived.
 The world's first recorded Business-to-Business (B2B) Online Shopping system was Thomson Holidays (1981).
 The world's first recorded Business-to-Consumer (B2C) online shopping system was Gateshead SIS/Tesco (1984).
 The world's first recorded online home shopper was Mrs Jane Snowball, 72, of Gateshead, England in May 1984.
 The Gateshead system had an Online Shopping Basket (later renamed Online Shopping Trolley) invented by Aldrich's colleague John Phelan.

 Some of the most interesting B2B applications in the surviving case studies were in the auto industry.
 Peugeot-Talbot (1981), then trading as Talbot Motors, installed a system for dealers to locate and adopt both a new car from the manufacturer or a used car from other dealers.
-Ford (1982) installed systems with ISPs in Brentwood England and Valencia Spain that permitted dealers in many European countries to buy new cars from Ford or transfer existing new cars from other dealers' lots.
+Ford (1982) installed systems with ISPs in Brentwood England and Valencia Spain that permitted dealers in multiple European countries to buy new cars from Ford or transfer existing new cars from other dealers' lots.
 General Motors (1985) used systems for selling truck spares.
 The Nissan (1984) systems were truly revolutionary.
 They combined car purchase by the dealer from the manufacturer (known in the industry as 'adoption') with car sale and financing to the consumer.
 The Nissan systems networked credit ratings from outside agencies (mainly UAPT Infolink 1985) and finance provision from either Nissan or other suppliers in real-time as part of the complete consumer purchasing transaction.
 This is the world's first recorded B2C online shopping for high value consumer durables and a model for the complex internet-based online shopping transactions for consumer durables that followed 20 years later.
 The Nissan system was copied by other credit rating and finance companies at the time but these systems appear to have been supplied by Aldrich's company under confidentiality agreements and no record is extant.

 Aldrich's systems directly changed the holiday, retail, auto, finance and credit ratings industries.
 Online shopping was an important development for electronic commerce.
 E-commerce changed the way the world does business.
 Both of his B2C systems in Gateshead and Bradford were shopping and information services.
 Bradford Centrepoint (1987) even ran a news service at one point.
 These systems were pioneering pre-internet systems.